 You should also ask the flight attendant if it is possible to relocate when you realize that the flight would be uncomfortable, that's also up to you to ask.

-Home airport MDW, frequent visitor to MCO to see the mouse and LAS for work, A-list and CP.
+Home airport MDW, frequent visitor to MCO to see the mouse.